openziti/ziti-tunnel-sdk-c/docker/README.md

 ## Files

-The enrollment token (JWT) is typically mounted into the ziti-edge-tunnel container as a volume.
+The directory containing the enrollment token (JWT) file is typically mounted into the ziti-edge-tunnel container as a volume.
 The token must be in a file named `${NF_REG_NAME}.jwt` that must be in one of the following directories: